St. Joe Company: Company History & Overview

-The St. Joe Company donated land for two sports parks (Frank Brown Park and the Panama City Beach Sports Complex), one massive conservation area (the 2,900-acre Panama City Beach Conservation Park) and two schools (Arnold High School and the A. Gary Walsingham Academy) to be developed in Panama City Beach.
-In Walton County the St. Joe Company donated the land at 7800 US Hwy 98 in Miramar Beach where Ascension Sacred Heart Hospital Emerald Coast was built, and helped create a STEAM School named “The Magnet Innovation Center” on land and with facilities previously used as the company’s corporate offices at 133 S. Watersound Parkway.
+Development Activity

+The St. Joe Company's primary activity is development of its land holdings in Northwest Florida.
+While doing so it also places tens of thousand of acres of land into permanent conservation.
+The Company divides its development projects into three main segments: residential, commercial and hospitality.
+In addition to its development activities, the Company operates many assets in its commercial and hospitality segments.

 Residential Real Estate

+The St. Joe Company's residential development activities consist primarily of single family home neighborhoods, active adult communities and workforce housing.

-The company has developed some of Northwest Florida's most notable and successful residential communities.
-Development of the iconic waterfront community of WaterColor was completed in 2022.
-The WaterColor community features more than 1,000 residences, a 67-room hotel, shops and restaurants and numerous parks spread over 499 acres that touch the shores of the Gulf of Mexico and Western Lake along Scenic Highway 30A.
+Development of the waterfront community of WaterColor was completed in 2022.
+The WaterColor community features more than 1,000 residences, a 67-room hotel, shops and restaurants and numerous parks spread over 499 acres.

-Following the success of the WaterColor community, St. Joe developed the resort communities of Watersound Beach and Neighboring Watersound West Beach.
-Residential communities that the company continues to develop with new phases include Watersound Origins in Walton County Florida, Breakfast Point in Panama City Beach, Ward Creek in Bay County Florida and WindMark Beach - a master-planned community new Port St. Joe, Florida, among others.
+Following the WaterColor community, St. Joe developed the resort communities of Watersound Beach and neighboring Watersound West Beach.
+Residential communities that the company continues to develop with new phases include Watersound Origins in Walton County Florida, Breakfast Point in Panama City Beach, Ward Creek in Bay County Florida and WindMark Beach - a master-planned community near Port St. Joe, Florida, among others.

 With joint venture partner Minto Communities USA, St. Joe broke ground on Latitude Margaritaville Watersound, a Jimmy Buffet-Buffett themed 55 and older community, in 2020.
 In 2022, the community celebrated its 1,000th home sale.

-As of December 31, 2023, The St. Joe Company was activity developing new phases in eight residential communities: Latitude Margaritaville Watersound, Watersound Camp Creek, Watersound Origins, Ward Creek, Breakfast Point East, Titus Park, Park Place and WindMark Beach.
+The first phase of the Latitude Margaritaville Watersound community is planned for 3,500 homes with additional phases to follow.

+In response to the housing shortage created by the destruction from Hurricane Michael in 2018, The St. Joe Company began the development of three new communities in eastern Bay County, Florida: College Station, Park Place and Titus Park.
+Since that time, each of these communities has seen development of additional phases making way for more homesites.